-- Level 1-uses unadjusted quoted prices that are available in active markets for identical assets or liabilities.
-Our Level 1 securities are comprised of money market funds and certain equity securities. - Level 2-uses inputs other than quoted prices included in Level 1 that are either directly or indirectly observable through correlation with market data.
+- Level 1 uses unadjusted quoted prices that are available in active markets for identical assets or liabilities.
+Our Level 1 assets are comprised of money market funds and certain equity securities. - Level 2 uses inputs other than quoted prices included in Level 1 that are either directly or indirectly observable through correlation with market data.
 These include quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in markets that are not active; and inputs to valuation models or other pricing methodologies that do not require significant judgment because the inputs used in the model, such as interest rates and volatility, can be corroborated by readily observable market data.
-Our Level 2 securities are comprised of U.S. government and corporate debt obligations that are generally held to maturity.

-Level 3-uses one or more significant inputs that are unobservable and supported by little or no market activity, and that reflect the use of significant management judgment.
+We do not have any assets that are valued using inputs identified under a Level 2 hierarchy as of December 31, 2014 and September 30, 2014. - Level 3 uses one or more significant inputs that are unobservable and supported by little or no market activity, and that reflect the use of significant management judgment.
 Level 3 assets and liabilities include those whose fair value measurements are determined using pricing models, discounted cash flow methodologies or similar valuation techniques, and significant management judgment or estimation.
-We do not have any assets or liabilities that are valued using inputs identified under a Level 3 hierarchy.
+We do not have any assets or liabilities that are valued using inputs identified under a Level 3 hierarchy as of December 31, 2014 and September 30, 2014.

-The following table represents financial assets that we measured at fair value on a recurring basis at December 31, 2012 and September 30, 2012, respectively:
+The following table represents financial assets that we measured at fair value on a recurring basis at December 31, 2014 and September 30, 2014: